 It all started with an idea; Ben Ashby wanted to play country & western music in Cambridge, England ( and that's not such a convenient place, when you think about it).
 Now Ben, he's quite the talented musician, having studied at Leeds College of Music and performed professionally around the world.
 He plays bass, guitar, piano and even composes.
 But Ben, as we mentioned, he had this hankering to perform some good, down-home music with some clean and true harmonies.
 Why is that, you may be asking yourself?
 Well, Ben lived in the US for close to ten years, you see, and a love for C&W music is something he's carried ever since moving back to Britain.

-Ben learned about an American singer who was living in Cambridge who, just so happened, was looking for a new project, too.
-He contacted Helene Jones, the aforementioned American singer, and sounded out his idea.
+Ben learned about a singer who was living in Cambridge who, just so happened, was looking for a new project, too.
+He contacted Helene Jones, the aforementioned singer, and sounded out his idea.

 Now Helene, she's a might talented herself.
-She studied classical voice with the nationally acclaimed Lynette Alcanterra, auditioned at the Royal College and Royal Academy, and performed with the English National Opera.
-She's won awards for her fine, classical singing, too - but, believe it or not, she's also performed with pop bands, folk groups and as a solo artist on both sides of the pond, supporting and performing with such artists as Harvey Reid, John Perrault and the Shaw Brothers.
+She studied classical voice with the nationally acclaimed mezzo soprano Lynette Alcantara, auditioned at the Royal College and Royal Academy, and performed with the English National Opera.
+She's won awards for her fine, classical singing, too - but, believe it or not, she's also performed with pop bands, folk groups and as a solo artist on both sides of the pond, supporting and performing with such US acclaimed folk artists as Harvey Reid, John Perrault and the Shaw Brothers.

 Helene listened to Ben's idea and liked it.
 Together they formed a duo act called, you guessed it, Ashby & Jones, in 2012.